 Borrow against the equity in your home—but be careful

 Home equity loans allow you to borrow against your home’s value over the amount of any mortgages against the property.
-They can provide access to large amounts of money, and they can be a little easier to qualify for than other types of loans because they're secured by your home.
+They can provide access to large amounts of money and can be a little easier to qualify for than other types of loans because you are using your home as security.

 A home equity loan is a type of second mortgage.
-Your “first” mortgage is the one you used to purchase the property, but you can use additional loans to borrow against it if you've built up enough equity.
+Your first mortgage is the one you used to purchase the property, but you can use additional loans to borrow against the home if you've built up enough equity.
 Using your home to guarantee a loan comes with some risks, however.